Polish President Duda infected with coronavirus, feels good -minister | Health

 Polish President Duda infected with coronavirus, feels good -minister

-Polish President Andrzej Duda has tested positive for coronavirus but is feeling good, presidential minister Blazej Spychalski announced on Saturday.
+Polish President Andrzej Duda has tested positive for coronavirus and is subject to quarantine but is feeling good, presidential minister Blazej Spychalski announced on Saturday.

 "The president yesterday was tested for the presence of coronavirus.
 The result turned out to be positive.
 The president is fine.
 We are in constant contact with the relevant medical services," Spychalski said on Twitter.
-Duda's infection comes as the country faces a surge in the COVID-19 epidemic, with new infections hitting a daily record of more than 13,600 on Friday.
+Duda's infection comes as the country imposed new restrictions on Saturday to curb the spread of the illness.
+Poland faces a surge in the COVID-19 epidemic, with new infections hitting a daily record of 13,632 on Friday.

 - READ MORE ON: